micro5k/google-sync-addon/README.rst

 Description
 -----------
-Google Sync add-on is a flashable zip created for a simple installation of Google sync adapters on Android.
+Google sync add-on is a flashable zip created by ale5000 for a simple installation of microG on Android from 4.4 to 15 (excluding Android 6.x).

 This project is available on GitHub_, on GitLab_ as well as on XDA_.